Mustafa-Zahedi/Mustafa-Zahedi/README.md

-- interested to AI, Data Science and currently working on web designing.
+- interested to AI, Data Science and currently working on web development.
-- looking to collaborate on js and python
+- looking to collaborate on react.js and next.js
 - malestani21@gmail.com

 <!---